 What to Expect at the Animal Shelter

-A visit to an animal shelter can be a difficult experience.
+A visit to an animal shelter can be a tough experience.
 In urban areas, kennels and cages will likely be brimming with dogs.
 Rural or suburban shelters may be somewhat less populated.
 Either way, prepare yourself for a cacophony of barking and a long line of sad faces.
 Some of the dogs may be in poor health or appear aggressive.

-DO.
+- DO.
 Ask shelter staff about the history of an animal you’re interested in.
 Many shelters, like some ASPCA-affiliated shelters, will have stories about the animals posted to their cages.
 Take the time to read those.
-If there’s no information provided, ask shelter staff what they may know about your dog of choice.
+If there is no information provided, ask shelter staff what they may know about your dog of choice.
 There may not be any history, but sometimes there will be details that help a lot.
-For example, it may be known that a dog is already housebroken, if they exhibit food aggression, whether a dog gets along well with other dogs, or if a dog is good (or not) around kids.
+For example, it may be known that a dog is already housebroken if they exhibit food aggression, whether a dog gets along well with other dogs, or if a dog is good (or not) around kids.

 How to Greet a Dog So You'll Become Friends